Intriguing Properties of Diffusion Models: An Empirical Study of the Natural Attack Capability in Text-to-Image Generative Models

 \nsection{Introduction} Denoising diffusion probabilistic models (DDPM)~\cite{ho2020denoising}, or simply diffusion models, have shown breakthrough performance in image generation.
-Once the DDPM demonstrates the generation capability of photo-realistic images and human-level illustrations, numerous diffusion models, such as DALL-E 2~\cite{ramesh2022hierarchical}, Stable Diffusion~\cite{rombach2022high}, and Firefly~\cite{adobe_firefly}, are actively released and widely available via APIs or open-source models.
-This technical breakthrough has facilitated many applications in various fields: arts~\cite{zhang2023adding}, medical~\cite{kazerouni2023diffusion}, and autonomous driving (AD)~\cite{zou2023diffbev}.
-The diffusion model is widely utilized in various downstream tasks, but recent studies have also raised concerns regarding the new security and privacy risks introduced by the diffusion model.
-Chen et al.~\cite{chen2023diffusion} shows that the diffusion models can be utilized to generate more transferability and imperceptibility adversarial attacks.
+Once the DDPM demonstrates the generation capability of photo-realistic images and human-level illustrations, numerous diffusion models, such as DALL-E 2~\cite{ramesh2022hierarchical}, Stable Diffusion~\cite{rombach2022high}, and Firefly~\cite{adobe_firefly}, are actively released and widely available through APIs or as open-source models.
+This technical breakthrough has facilitated many applications in various fields such as the arts~\cite{zhang2023adding}, medicine~\cite{kazerouni2023diffusion}, and autonomous driving~\cite{zou2023diffbev}.
+While diffusion models have brought significant benefits to these areas, recent studies have also raised concerns regarding the new security and privacy risks introduced by diffusion models.
+Chen et al.~\cite{chen2023diffusion} show that the diffusion models can generate more transferable and imperceptible adversarial attacks.
+Chen et al.~\cite{chen2023advdiffuser} generate more natural and stealthy perturbations with guidance from diffusion models.
 Carlini et al.~\cite{carlini2023extracting} demonstrate that the diffusion models memorize training images and can emit them.